ferdavid1/Tequila-Mockingbird/README.md

 - TO DO:
   -Set up MIDI interfacing
   	- Use WAV to midi script!
-(Use BPM script to get BPM parameter) -Write tensorflow music generator script (adapt from Siraj Raval's music generation tutorial on youtube) (https://github.com/samjabrahams/tensorflow-on-raspberry-pi)
+(Use BPM script to get BPM parameter)
+    - Write tensorflow music generator script (adapt from Siraj Raval's music generation tutorial on youtube) (https://github.com/samjabrahams/tensorflow-on-raspberry-pi)
       - to use the demo script, use 'import _pickle as cPickle' to use pickle
       - to do this, use tensorflow for raspberry pi module on github
   	- How to get a large dataset to train on from just the input file?
   		- get a ton of wavs of bird songs, convert to MIDI using script
   		- copy the input midi file a ton of times, put into dataset